Voiceover05/StudyUnity/Scripts.md

 ## Access modifiers 访问修饰符
 It's good practice to make all member variables those that belong to a class rather than a function private, unless they need to be publiv for a specific reason.

+`const` declares a constant field or local constant.
+Constant fields and locals aren't variables and may not be modified. **Only primitive or "built-in" C# types (e.g. int, string, double) are allowed to be declared `const`.**

-`Private` the **default** access modifier for any variable that doesn't have it specified, the variable can only be editd from whithin the class
+`private` the **default** access modifier for any variable that doesn't have it specified, the variable can only be editd from whithin the class

+`protected` the variable is only accessable by the class they belong to and it's subclasses.

-`Public` the variable can be accessed from outside the class, and is shown and editable on the componemt in the inspector. **A variable initialized in the `class` to a default value will be overridden by the value that's written in the inspector, but if it's set in functions such as `Start` and `Awake`, it will not be overridden by the inspector.**
+`public` the variable can be accessed from outside the class, and is shown and editable on the componemt in the inspector. **A variable initialized in the `class` to a default value will be overridden by the value that's written in the inspector, but if it's set in functions such as `Start` and `Awake`, it will not be overridden by the inspector.**

+`readonly` indicates that assignment to the field can only occur as part of the declaration or in a constructor in the same class.
+This means that a `readonly` variable can  have different values for different constructors in the same class.

+`static` declares a static member, which belongs to the type itself rather than to a sppecific object.

 ## Data types 数据类型